Article written by

 Can You Freeze Weed?

-Should you choose to freeze your cannabis plants, it is perhaps best to freeze-dry it in a frost-free freezer after vacuum-packing, as this technique will ensure that the chemical compounds don’t become damaged.
+Should you choose to freeze your cannabis plants, it is perhaps best to freeze-dry them in a frost-free freezer after vacuum-packing, as this technique will ensure that the chemical compounds don’t become damaged.
 Freezing fresh cannabis can also make rather potent hash and hash oils.

 Frequently Asked Questions

-How do you make sure that your cannabis is well dried and cured?
+How do you make sure that your cannabis is well-dried and cured?

-How long do you dry cannabis for?
+How long do you dry cannabis?

-Drying marijuana plants after harvesting usually takes between seven to twelve days in a clean, dry space with no direct sunlight.
+Drying marijuana plants after harvest usually takes seven to 12 days in a clean, dry space with no direct sunlight.
 Proper drying is essential to getting your buds to last longer, and not doing so is one of the leading causes of moldy buds.

 Can you skip curing when harvesting cannabis?